SalK91/convex_optimization/docs/convex/42_derivativefree.md

 If a direction yields improvement, move there; otherwise, shrink $\Delta_k$.

-### Mesh Adaptive Direct Search (MADS)
-MADS refines pattern search by maintaining a mesh of candidate points and adaptively changing its resolution.
+Mesh Adaptive Direct Searcs: MADS refines pattern search by maintaining a mesh of candidate points and adaptively changing its resolution.
 It offers provable convergence to stationary points for certain classes of nonsmooth problems.

 ## Model-Based Methods